grfigueira/EasyDialogueEditor/README.md

 # EasyDialogEditor

-**EasyDialogEditor** is a lightweight dialog tree editor for games.
+**EasyDialogEditor** is a lightweight dialogue tree editor for games.

 It allows you to visually create dialog trees and export them as JSON files.
-It is not a dialog system, but rather a way of visually creating dialog assets.
-As such, it will work on any dialog system and game engine as long as you parse the data on your end.
+It is not a dialog system, but rather a way of visually creating and editing dialog assets.
+As such, it will work on any dialog system and game engine as long as you deserialize the JSON files on your end.
-It supports **Speech phrase nodes** and **Player response nodes**
+It supports **Speech phrase nodes** and **Player response nodes**.

 The program is a single portable executable (~2.7MB) with no external dependencies.